d4n3436/Fergun.Interactive/README.md

  - In `PaginatorBuilder`, now `Emotes`, `WithEmotes()` and `AddEmote()` are named `Options`, `WithOptions()` and `AddOption()`, respectively.
  - In the methods that waits for a socket entity (`NextMessageAsync`, `NextReactionAsync`, etc.), now the `bool` parameter in `action` returns whether the entity *passed* the filter (the previous behavior was the same but inverted, not sure if this was intended).
  - Now the paginator/selection builders implement the fluent builder pattern using recursive generics.
 This makes creating custom builders much easier.
+ - Now multiple input types (messages, reactions, buttons, etc.) can be used in a single paginator/selection.
  - Now `SendPaginatorAsync()` and `SendSelectionAsync()` returns an `InteractiveMessageResult`.
 This is the same as `InteractiveResult` but contains the message that has the paginator/selection.
  - Added a `messageAction` parameter to `SendPaginatorAsync()` and `SendSelectionAsync()`.
 This allows to execute any action after the message containing the paginator/selection is sent or modified.
  - Now the paginators don't reset their internal timeout timer when a valid input is received.
 This option can be enabled again using the `resetTimeoutOnInput` parameter.